Join us for a live tour of Branching Minds most talked-about new tools!

 3. Supporting Student Development

-Identify Executive Functioning Challenges
+Identify Executive Function Challenges

 A student who frequently forgets to turn in homework or struggles to stay on task may have an underdeveloped working memory or weak time management skills.
 Recognizing these patterns allows you to approach the issue with empathy and create strategies that directly address their needs.